spenibus/twitch-rss-php/README.md

     - `showidtitle`
         puts the video id in the item title
         helps to easily identify video or spot duplicate
+    - `storyboard`
+        replaces the preview image with the storyboard gives a better overview of the video

 - Client ID
     put the client ID of the registered app in `config/clientid.txt`